jake-knerr/jakes-dictionary/README.md

 #### Tail Call Optimization (TCO)

-javaScript can optimize code that uses a proper tail call to limit the growth of the call stack.
+JavaScript can optimize code that uses a proper tail call to limit the growth of the call stack.

 See [proper tail call](#proper-tail-calls-ptc).